1996 California Proposition 218: Issues Related to Proposition 218 Elections

 Local governments frequently conduct opinion polling of their voters before deciding whether to place a local tax measure on the ballot.
 Opinion polls may also be conducted with other revenue sources requiring an election under Proposition 218 such as for a property-related fee or charge or an assessment on real property.

 Spending public funds to conduct opinion polls is generally permissible under California law.
 The use of public funds to conduct opinion polling concerning a local tax proposal becomes more controversial when the poll also includes questions of a political nature ordinarily utilized in a subsequent election campaign (e.g., testing support and/or opposition arguments for use in a subsequent tax election campaign) as opposed to only providing information to local government officials to determine whether to place a tax measure on the ballot.

 An opinion poll prepared by a local government is generally a "public record" whereby any member of the public may make a written request and receive a copy of the opinion poll under the California Public Records Act.
 Payment of a fee covering the direct costs of duplicating any requested pages from an opinion poll may also be required.

-California courts have generally been lenient in allowing local governments to spend public funds associated with activities (such as conducting opinion polling) before a tax proposal is placed on the ballot.
-Some voters may question the appropriateness of local governments spending public funds on opinion polling in connection with a local tax measure, especially if the polling results are later used for political purposes during the election campaign to increase the chances of a local tax being approved by the voters.
-If this occurs, often the only practical remedy available to voters is to make the matter a political issue during the tax measure election campaign which can lower the chances of the local tax measure being approved by the voters.
+California courts have generally been lenient in allowing local governments to spend public funds associated with activities (such as opinion polling) before a tax proposal is placed on the ballot.
+Some voters may question the appropriateness of local governments spending public funds on opinion polling in connection with a local tax measure, especially if the polling results are later used for political purposes during the election campaign.
+If this occurs, often the only practical remedy is to make the matter a political issue during the tax measure election campaign.